 There will be four exams.
 The final, fourth exam will NOT be cumulative.
 There will be absolutely no late submissions, make-ups, or re-takes.
-A missed exam will automatically lower the student's final grade by 10%, a full grade.
+A missed exam will automatically lower the student's final grade by 20%.

 Exams will cover vocabulary and concepts covered in the readings, lectures, additional handouts, and online assignments.
 Exam format will be multiple choice, short answer, and essay.
-Exams are worth 100 points each.
+Exams are due by 11:59 p.m. the week they are assigned.